Assistance for Veterans Starting Small Businesses

 Entrepreneurship Bootcamp for Veterans with Disabilities

 Coordinated with Syracuse University, various universities throughout the U.S. provide this program to veterans who are suffering from a service-related disability.
-You may be eligible even if your application for VA disability compensation is pending but not yet approved.
 You must have left the military after 2001 to qualify.
 EBV eligibility does not require a certain disability rating, but it does require a strong interest in starting a small business and a likelihood of success in starting the type of business that the veteran envisions.
 This program covers basic skills related to business formation and growth, as well as incorporating material specific to veterans with a disability.

 Women Veterans Igniting the Spirit of Entrepreneurship